TomasOyh/kobe---edge-city-lanna-hackathon/README.md

 ### Disclaimer

-If you do not wish to use the RAG functionality (which helps keep you updated with the latest Solana developments), you can comment out or remove the following code snippet in the file `backend/ragBranch/index.js`:
+If you do not wish to use the RAG functionality (which helps keep you updated with the latest Arbitrum developments), you can comment out or remove the following code snippet in the file `backend/ragBranch/index.js`:

 ```javascript
 const SUPABASE_ANON_KEY = process.env.SUPABASE_ANON_KEY;